James Honey: ISKA World Title

 After a no contest in October 2024, James rematched Deej Edwards for the ISKA super middleweight k-1 rules world title, won by unanimous decision.

 WMO World Title

 In August 16, 2025 James took on Josh Hill for the World Muay Thai Organization (WMO) middleweight world title, won by unanimous decision.
 Honey’s mother, Michelle, had died the previous month after a battle with cancer.
 Honey honored her memory by wearing trunks inscribed with “In loving memory of Michelle Honey” during the match.

+In 2026, Honey defended the WMO world title against Joe Craven and won by a second round finish.

+Karate Combat

+On December 5, 2025, Honey made his Karate Combat debut at KC 58 against Oussama Assli in a fight for the Karate Combat Welterweight World Championship.
+Honey lost the bout by unanimous decision after five rounds, with all judges favoring Assli.